-Architects: SHINE Architecture
+Architects: Shine Architecture

-Location: Leon, Mexico
+Location: León, Guanajuato, Mexico

 Project Credits: Minche Mena, Michael Smith, Ruben Vazquez, Jose Zermeno

-Developed by: SHINE Architecture
+Developed By: SHINE Architecture

-Photographs: Courtesy of SHINE Architecture
+Photographs: Courtesy of shine architecture

+From the architect.
 This refurbishment intends to offer a new quality-based, morphological-exploration for a social entrepreneurship incubator in a low-income area in León, Guanajuato, México.

 The initiative of these social interventions is lead by two main institutions: Tecnológico de Monterrey (one of the best private universities in México) and Bancomer (one of the main banks of the country).
 This projects has two aims: the first is to provide low income people with the best quality of higher education, thus, the same received by the students in university classrooms, just in a virtual way.
 The second is helping people to develop their own business, supported by experts.

 Having as canvas a prototypical house of the area, but being an innovative project for the community, the refurbishment intended to make a statement through an evident translation of the spatial concept to design: an envelope able to break the typological sequence of the area, still being inviting rather than aggressive; creating an expressive main façade within an open public space.